-The column in a high performance liquid chromatography is a solid with a high surface area, packed at very high pressure (about 2700 kPa) into a plastic piece of tubing.
-It is very similar to the column in chromatography, but particles are much smaller and more tightly packed.
+into a plastic piece of tubing.
+It is very similar to column chromatography, but particles are much smaller and more tightly packed.
 As the sample moves through the column, it interacts with both the mobile and stationary phases to separate into its various components.